Icinga/icinga2/doc/1-about.md

 ## <a id="whats-new"></a> What's new

+### What's New in Version 0.0.7

+* DB IDO performance improvements on startup
+* Fix notification_id handling in DB IDO
+* More automated tests (based on the Vagrant VM)
+* New documentation chapters

 ### What's New in Version 0.0.6

 * Scheduled Downtimes as configuration object (also known as "Recurring Downtimes").